x

 Caregivers help a patient during Ascension St. Vincent's eighth annual Medical Mission at Home event, Saturday, Nov.
 16, 2024 in Indianapolis.

 It was a one-stop-shop.
 It had everything including flu vaccines, pharmacy, foot washing, physical therapy and event dental screenings.
-It made it easy for the people who needed it most like Barbara Richards to get the care that they needed.
+It made it easy for the people who needed it most to get the care that they needed.

 "I did pharmacy services where if you need meds they'll provide those to you at no cost.
 Foot washing, oh how heavenly.
-They'll test your blood sugar," said Richards.
+They'll test your blood sugar," said Barbara Richards, who attended the event.

 Bercovitz said the need is real in the community.
 He said many people there struggled with barriers like transportation, financial and language.

-"Not only does this serve the need today but it also serves the need moving forward for people to get the care that they need.
-Not only medical care but support care," said Bercovitz.
+"Not only does this serve the need today, but it also serves the need moving forward for people to get the care that they need.
+Not only medical care, but support care," Bercovitz said.

 "There's a lot of people who don't speak English.
-Coming here is helpful because they're able to interpret," said Richards.
+Coming here is helpful because they're able to interpret," Richards said.

 "This isn't a one-time stop and no more.
-There's follow up," said Richards.
+There's follow up," Richards said.

 Before You Leave, Check This Out